About us

 Humble Beginnings

-As governments and individuals were concentrating their efforts on emergency relief following the Live Aid appeal, a group of friends from Buckinghamshire who were determined to provide long-term practical assistance began a ground-breaking project, to help the people of East Africa escape the cycle of poverty and rebuild their lives.
+As governments and individuals were concentrating their efforts on emergency relief following the Live Aid appeal, a group of friends from Buckinghamshire were determined to provide long-term practical assistance.
+They began a ground-breaking project to help the people of East Africa escape the cycle of poverty and rebuild their lives.

 1986 - 1989 Sycamore Hall - L to R Ken Sturley, Ernie Joiner, Bill Wells, Bert Maynard (2)